UlrichCech/ulrichcech.github.io/articles/centralized_rest_api_bean_validation.md

 * http://docs.oracle.com/javaee/7/api/javax/ws/rs/NameBinding.html
 * http://docs.oracle.com/javaee/7/api/javax/interceptor/InterceptorBinding.html

-This minimalistic approach now ???liefert?? gets us a response with HTTP-errorcode 500 ("Internal Server error") with the textual error message of the exception.
-But this information helps us only ???bedingt???, but we ???immerhin??? have a centralized solution with the stacktrace.
+This minimalistic approach provides us now a response with HTTP-errorcode 500 ("Internal Server error") with the textual error message of the exception.
+But this information is only of limited help, but after all we have a centralized solution with the stacktrace.

 **Note:** The stacktrace is important for debugging.
 So, of course, we can log the exception to an error-log in the catch clause.